learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

 1. Test to see if the sample mean is significantly different from 65 at the .05 level.
 Report the t and p values.
 2. The researcher realizes that she accidentally recorded the score that should have been 80.9 as 90.9.
 Are these corrected scores significantly different from 65 at the .05 level?

+Bonus: What is the effect size of the first sample compared to the population?
+How can you interpret this effect size in relation to your significance test?

+### Solution:

 ```python